Headshots or Brand Photos: What’s the Difference?

 Kate is the owner of Kate the Socialite, a marketing firm that services interior designers, organizers, home stagers, and other home industry professionals.
 We did two different “looks” for her latest brand photos.
 As you can see, we have a mix of slightly more casual images, paired with a couple of formal headshots and some “detail” images where her face isn’t in the image at all!
 This gives Kate flexibility and additional custom content to sprinkle throughout her website and social media feeds that goes beyond the traditional headshot!

 Because “headshots” and “brand photos” do tend to get mixed up or used interchangeably, it’s important to discuss expectations with your photographer in advance.
 (Just like you have a conversation with your hairstylist to strategize the “coming-out-of-COVID” haircut you want before she starts in on the transformation!)
 Looking through the style of images in your photographer’s online portfolio can also be helpful.
-I always encourage my clients to send me a few favorite Pinterest images so that I can get an idea of where their head is at!
+I always encourage my clients to send me a Pinterest board so that I can get an idea of where their head is at and I create a custom “shot list” of images in advance so that I don’t forget a particular creative angle or setup!

-Ready to chat about your brand session?
+Ready to chat about your South Central Wisconsin brand session or want to check my travel schedule?
 Click here!